 Mixing vocals to a 2-track instrumental is something every engineer will encounter at some point.
 It’s especially common in hip hop/pop, where artists routinely download pre-mixed instrumentals online and bring them to a studio to record.
 The challenge with learning how to mix to a 2-track beat is getting the vocals to sit in a space that feels right.
 The following are some tips and ideas to consider when approaching a mix like this.

-The very first thing you’ll want to do is pull the 2-track’s level down to give yourself some headroom.
-I usually find 6 dB to be enough, but there are some particularly loud mixes that have required more.
-The funny thing is, the louder the instrumental, the quieter the end mix will be.
-Don’t worry, though.
-This is all part of how to mix vocals to a 2-track.
+So, the very first thing you’ll want to do is pull the 2-track’s level down to give yourself some headroom.
+If you don’t you’ll be hitting 0 just because you’re playing the instrumental back.
+I usually find 6 dB to be enough, but there are some particularly loud beats that have required more.

 Get Your Vocals Right First

 The first thing you should do is get the vocals sounding solid.

 If you have a lot of clients bringing you instrumentals to track over, creating a vocal mixing template is the best way to go.
 It’ll drastically expedite the mixing process if you already have your vocal chain(s), reverb/delay sends, and other processing ready to go.
 It’s helpful for tracking, too, when an artist might want to record through Auto-Tune, with some reverb/delay, or anything else they might request.

 Overall, your vocals should compliment the instrumental, so keep this in mind while you’re mixing them.
 Here’re some tips:

 The most common problem you’ll run into when mixing vocals to a 2-track is that they’ll feel lost under the beat itself, or they’ll hover awkwardly above it.
 Most of this has to do with the fact that the beat is already heavily processed, and now we’re trying to add a ton of new information on top.